 We believe that membership means something in terms of mutual commitment.
 It opens a door to certain ministry possibilities, to the weekly Lord’s Supper observance, to corporate decision-making, to loving accountability, and to a new level of Christian fellowship.
 Therefore, we encourage guests not to go longer than three to four months trying out our congregations before joining unless more time is worked out with an elder.
 We don’t believe it is healthy for a true Christian to wait longer than this.

 Growing kids with Bible truths

 We work hard at training our children to understand the gospel and to live as believers.
 This takes place mainly at home.
-Though it is not required of our members to homeschool, most of our members do.
-All of us, however, labor to make sure the negative influences of the secular culture are countered by good Christian teaching.
 We also teach children basic Bible truths and help them memorize Scripture in our congregational meetings.
 Children are an integral part of the church meetings, even though they sometimes are distracting.

 Mentoring through relationships